restaumatic/purescript-indexedDB/README.md

 ## Notes

 ### Errors

 Errors normally thrown by the IDB\* interfaces are wrapped in the `Aff` Monad as `Error` where the `name` corresponds to the error's name (e.g. "InvalidStateError").
 Pattern matching can therefore be done on any error to handle specific errors thrown by the API.

 ### Examples

 The `test` folder contains a great amount of examples showing practical usage of the IDB\* interfaces.
 Do not hesitate to have a peek should you wonder how to use one of the module.
 The wrapper tries to keep as much as possible an API consistent with the original IndexedDB API.
 Hence, it should be quite straightforward to translate any JavaScript example to a PureScript one.

 ## Changelog

+### Not released yet

+- Spago support added

-#### v3.0.0
+### v3.0.0

 - callback to `onUpgradeNeeded` event now provide a record with the database old version.

-#### v2.0.0
+### v2.0.0

 - review interface implementation (use of opaque classes to improve readability without compromising the reusability).
 The API doesn't really change from a user perspective though.